PruthviTrinadh01/Automatic-Speech-Recognition-based-on-GMM_HMM/README.md

 2. Train GMMs and HMMs using the EM algorithm.
 3. Implement real-time speech detection and classification.

+## Specific Commands
+The ASR system is trained to recognize and respond to the following commands:

+1. "Odessa": Wake word to activate the ASR system.
+2. "turn on": Command to turn on a device or system.
+3. "turn off": Command to turn off a device or system.
+4. "play music": Command to start playing music.
+5. "stop music": Command to stop playing music.
+6. "time": Command to query the current time.

 ## Results and Evaluation
 The models are evaluated on a validation set, with accuracy computed for each command category.
 The overall goal is to maximize the likelihood of the observations.